ACER and partners have assembled a cast of expert players to meet the exciting challenges posed by the School Readiness Initiative: Little J & Big Cuz

 Little J & Big Cuz

-In addition to this success, the series has recently been acquired by USA broadcaster First Nations Experience (FNX), and in October the series was screened as part of the Chicago International Children’s Film Festival.
+In addition to this success, the series was acquired by USA broadcaster First Nations Experience (FNX) and, in October 2017, the series was screened as part of the Chicago International Children’s Film Festival.

-Series 1 has been produced by Ned Lander, with partners NITV, Screen Australia, Film Victoria, Screen Tasmania, ACER and the Australian Children’s Television Foundation.
+Series 2 was developed with the original partners all returning to continue the adventures of Little J, Big Cuz and all their friends.
+The second series is being produced by Ned Lander, with partners NITV, ABC, Screen Australia, Film Victoria, Screen Tasmania, ACER and the Australian Children’s Television Foundation.

 The TV show is a fun, animated series constructed as a narrative.
 The educational foundations are implicit rather than explicit – school is simply a part of life.
 Episodes depict school life and include activities that occur in this space, such as show-and-tell, lunchtime, school performances and so on.
 Children viewing the show will follow lead character, Little J, on his adventures as he comes to understand and enjoy the sometimes unfamiliar environment that can be school, and the greater world around him.

-The series has been re-voiced and screened in Pitjantjara, Arrernte, Palaw kani, Yawuru and Walmajarri.
+The first series was re-voiced and screened in Pitjantjara, Arrernte, Palaw kani, Yawuru and Walmajarri.
+The language episodes are available from the SBS On Demand website.

 You can access these by visiting the Little J & Big Cuz website.